Google Calendar and Outlook Calendar are the two most used calendar apps. From quick features to integrations, both are

 Both are free services to schedule events, set reminders, share calendar events, etc. Google Calendar has a mobile app; we go to the website to access it on the desktop.

 The Outlook Calendar app is built-in on Windows, and you can access it on the Outlook app on mobile devices.

 Both offer other ways to access the calendar.
 For example, on Gmail, Google Sheets, Docs, and Slides, you can access the calendar in the right sidebar.

 The same goes for Outlook Calendar, accessed from Outlook, Excel, PowerPoint, and other Microsoft websites.

 Both can work online and offline.
-Outlook Calendar on the desktop can work without the internet.
+Outlook Calendar Desktop can work without the internet.

 Google Calendar has the option to work offline, but it won’t pull the tasks and reminders.

 However, Google Calendar lets you choose a custom day range for your calendar views.
 Also, as mentioned, it can show events and reminders from all your Google accounts.

-Furthermore, you can change the event’s owner to transfer ownership to someone with Google Calendar.
+Furthermore, you can transfer ownership to someone and change the event’s owner with Google Calendar.
 In Outlook, one must delete the event and let the other person create a new one.

-Here’s a table comparing some features of Google and Outlook Calendar.
+Here’s a table comparing some features of both programs.

 While you are here: Google Tasks or Microsoft To Do

 You can add an event by double-clicking on a day you wish to add or by selecting “Create” in the top left corner of your calendar page.